Tinny (musician): Cadbury fairtrade campaign & Zingolo

 The advertisement was broadcast on television and cinema.
 Featuring a 1-minute edit of the song, it is a short music video showing Ghana and a "cocoa head".
-It is their fourth advertisement in the Glass and a Half Full Productions campaign, which begun in 2007 with the award-winning Gorilla advertisement.
+It is their fourth advertisement in the Glass and a Half Full Productions campaign, which began in 2007 with the award-winning Gorilla advertisement.

-Mytinny – Contribution Campaign
+Mytinny – Contribution campaign

 On 2 January 2007 he organized and performed two songs at his grand New Year's party for 300 HIV/AIDS orphaned children at Manya-krobo in the eastern region of Ghana to mark the beginning of his “Mytinny – Contribution Campaign” which he says would be his Annual Social Responsibility Project.

 In January 2012 Tinny, as a former student of Okuapeman, visited the school to celebrate his birthday with the blind students with the aim of putting smiles on their faces.

-Among the items donated included food and drinks, talking calculators, 51 packets of braille sheets among others.
+The items donated included food and drinks, talking calculators, and 51 packets of Braille sheets.

-The birthday party was organized by Hear Our Say Ghana, an Accra-based Non-Governmental Organzsation with support from Akua Pokua and Arisa, volunteers from Belgium and Japan respectively.
-Richard Berko, Tinny's Manager told BEATWAVES that students always looked up to them as their source of encouragement.
-'I think most of us are in a position to help them and that is exactly what Tinny has done'.Speaking to the children, Tinny encouraged them to learn extra hard to become influential people in society, despite the poor conditions they found themselves in now.
-According to Tinny, he was concerned about the children's wellbeing, hence his visit.
+The birthday party was organized by Hear Our Say Ghana, an Accra-based Non-Governmental Organization with support from Akua Pokua and Arisa, volunteers from Belgium and Japan respectively.
+Richard Berko, Tinny's manager told BEATWAVES that students always looked up to them as their source of encouragement.
+'I think most of us are in a position to help them and that is exactly what Tinny has done'.
+Speaking to the children, Tinny encouraged them to learn extra hard to become influential people in society, despite the poor conditions they found themselves in now.
+According to Tinny, he was concerned about the children's well-being, hence his visit.

-Glo Ghana Ambassador
+Glo Ghana ambassador

-In 2009, Tinny was listed as one of Glo Ghana's Ambassadors.
+In 2009, Tinny was listed as one of Glo Ghana's ambassadora.